-"Think of an HSA like a little retirement account for future health expenses," explains Nate Purpura, vice president of consumer affairs at eHealth.
+"Think of an HSA like a little retirement account for future health expenses," explains Nate Purpura, a vice president of marketing at eHealth.
 "Like other retirement accounts, the money you save in an HSA gets special tax treatment."

 Up to certain limits each year, your contributions are tax-deductible or can be made on a pre-tax basis through your employer.
 The money is yours to keep and rolls over each year.
 It earns interest on a tax-free basis, too.
 As long as you use the money for qualified medical expenses, you'll never be taxed on it.
 If you're 55 or older, you can make extra contributions to your account beyond the standard annual limits.

 In order to start making contributions to an HSA, you must have a qualifying high-deductible health insurance plan.
 "Don't let 'high-deductible' scare you too much.
 These plans still meet all the coverage requirements of the Affordable Care Act," Purpura says.
 If you're curious, there's more information on these accounts here.

 Find out whether your employer offers a Flexible Spending Account (FSA).
 You can use the money you save to pay for co-payments, deductibles, some drugs, and several other healthcare costs.
 Using an FSA can also reduce your taxes.
 Learn more here.